christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

      `python3-ply` is the Lex and Yacc implementation for Python3 and `dh_python3-ply` generates versioned dependencies on `python3-ply`

-     The system has installed Python packages in the global `dist-packages` directories and created symbolic links:
+     The system has installed Python packages in the global `dist-packages` directory of each Python version and created symbolic links:

   ```bash
   /usr/lib/python2.7/dist-packages/numpy